The Little Mermaid: Ariel's Beginning: Production

 The film's working title was The Little Mermaid III, and it was originally scheduled for a mid-2007 release.
-When John Lasseter took over Disney Animation, more resources were spent on completing Cinderella III: A Twist in Time, and attention only returned to this film in July 2006 after the wrap up of Cinderella III.
+When John Lasseter took over Disney Animation, more resources were spent on completing Cinderella III: A Twist in Time, and attention only returned to Ariel's Beginning in July 2006 after the wrap-up of Cinderella III.

 A teaser trailer and musical preview of the film (an alternate version of "Jump in the Line") were attached to the Platinum Edition DVD of The Little Mermaid, which was released in October 2006.
 At the time, the working title The Little Mermaid III was still being used.

 Like The Little Mermaid II: Return to the Sea, this film uses digital ink and paint with the use of the Toon Boom Harmony software.

 Soundtrack

 The score to the film was composed by James Dooley, who recorded the score with a 72-piece ensemble of the Hollywood Studio Symphony, as well as a big band, at the Sony Scoring Stage.
 The film features new songs written by Jeanine Tesori, along with covers of previously recorded calypso songs that were arranged by Dooley.
 No soundtrack has been released yet for the film.